 Store images and notes

-Keeping photos and images your customers send in an organized digital format is critical.
+Keeping photos and images your customers send in an organized digital format is critical to your HVAC quote.
 You can use the following tools to keep everything organized:

 OnCall Air Sales Platform

 You can use OnCall Air to upload images in the Survey section.

 Google Drive or Office 365

 Use Google Drive or Office 365 to create a simple document for the property.
 Then copy and paste the images for that property into the document.
 As a result, you’ll be able to reference this article when you’re discussing the job with the homeowner.
 Plus you can add additional notes below each image.